Best Practice for Website Design

 This might sound like a cliché, but simple is always better when it comes to websites.
-When we say ‘simple’ here we don’t mean having just two colours or very little text (though you can absolutely use those techniques).
+When we say ‘simple’ here, we don’t mean having just two colours or very little text (though you can use those techniques).

-Simple here refers to the answer to the question: ‘how easy is it for a user of your website to find what they are looking for?’
-So, for a restaurant, a person might be most interested in seeing the menu, followed by how to make a reservation, followed by the opening hours.
+Simple here refers to the answer to the question: ‘How easy is it for a website user to find what they are looking for?’
+So, for a restaurant, a person might be most interested in seeing the menu, how to make a reservation and the opening hours.

-For a local healthcare provider, a person might be most interested in the staff at the clinic, what their experience is, and maybe even whether they look friendly!
+For a local healthcare provider, a person might be most interested in the clinic staff, their experience, and maybe even whether they look friendly!

-Closely related to the previous point, it is helpful to not assume you know for sure what people might be looking for when they get to your website.
-Getting a group of 10 or 20 people and getting them to use your website and then asking them some simple questions about what they thought is a valuable, practical way to make sure you are not missing something obvious.
+Closely related to the previous point, it is helpful not to assume you know what people might look for when they visit your website.
+Getting a group of 10 or 20 people to use your website and then asking them some simple questions about what they thought is a valuable, practical way to ensure you are not missing something obvious.

-A good tip is to avoid using friends and family if you can (or at least making sure they know you are after objective advice, and are not going to have your feelings hurt if they suggest an improvement!).
+A good tip is to avoid using friends and family if you can (or at least make sure they know you are after objective advice and will not hurt your feelings if they suggest an improvement!).

-It is also important to consider how easy your website is to navigate.
+It is also essential to consider how easy your website is to navigate.
 Tiny links, hidden menus or labels that aren’t clear all take away from the experience of using the website.
-It is also important to test your website across multiple browsers (Safari, Chrome, Firefox) and on both desktop and mobile to see if there are any weird differences between how you want it to look and how it actually looks.
+It is also essential to test your website across multiple browsers (Safari, Chrome, Firefox) and on both desktop and mobile to see if there are any weird differences between how you want it to look and how it looks.

-Obviously, it is important for any business to stand out from the crowd.
-But there are also well-established norms for how we interact with websites and going too far from them has the potential to annoy your users which is the last thing you want.
+Any business needs to stand out from the crowd.
+But there are also well-established norms for how we interact with websites; going too far from them can annoy your users, which is the last thing you want.